clagnut/Clagnut.com/colophon.md

 ### Code block

 Here's a block of code.
-It should be using [Prism.js](https://prismjs.com/) for syntax highlighting.
+It should be using [Prism.js](https://prismjs.com/) for syntax highlighting and rendered in Inconsolata.

 	p {
 		hyphens: auto;